wahlstedt/codebook/README.md

 If the word is among your black words, you both lose the game.

-Otherwise, the selected word is incorrect and your partner's turn ends immediately.
+Otherwise, the selected word is incorrect and the turn ends immediately.

 ### Using the papers
-When a clue is given you note the word and number given in the tracker.
+At the start of a round you note down the word and number for the clue in the tracker.

 When a *correct* word is selected you circle it **both** in the upper and lower lists.

 When an *incorrect* word is selected you cross it off in only one list; the upper one if you are the guesser, the lower ones if you are the clue giver.

-When a *black* word is selected you tear the paper up and start a new game.
+When a *black* word is selected you tear the paper up and start a new game...

-After a turn ends you also note down how many correct and incorrect words were found to keep track of progress and remind yourself of any remaining words not yet found.
+After a turn ends you note down how many words were found and if any words remain, to keep track of progress.

 ### Tracker table
 Each row is a turn and the columns are:
-1. Player (e.g. A/B or initials)
+1. Player giving the clue (e.g. A/B or initials).
 2. Clue word.
 3. Clue number.
 4. Correct words.
-The number of correct words found this turn.
+The number of words found this turn.
 5. Incorrect words.
 Put a 1 if an incorrect word is selected.
 6. Remaining words.
 The number of words left to find from this clue.